larryklingaman3/larryklingaman3/README.md

 ## Objective

 I have a passion for cybersecurity and I am eager to start working in this field.
-Specifically, I am aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Specifically, I am striving towards becoming a Tier 1 Cybersecurity Analyst.

 ## Skills and Projects